 "Thank you so much," Stephanie said.
 "I don't want anything to happen to those beautiful paintings!"

-No relatives came forward, and Beatrice house became the cities property.
+No relatives came forward, and Beatrice's house became the city's property.
 Watching trucks cart away her friends belonging broke Stephanie's heart.
-She walked over to Nathan's house, and knocked on the door.
+She walked over to Nathan's house; and knocked on the door.

 "Where are they taking her artwork, Nathan?"

 "Hi, Stephanie," Nathan said.
-"I'm sad to tell you that they are hauling Beatrice's all her artwork to the dump."
+"I'm sad to tell you that all of Beatrice's Paintings are being hauled to the dump!

 "What?
 Are you telling me that all those lovely paintings are being trashed?"

 Nathan and I looked at each other, then ran to the car.
 "We can't let them burn those paintings, that would be such a loss!
-Beatrice as such a great painter, and the world needs to see her work on display."
+Beatrice was such a great painter, and the world needs to see her work on display."
 Stephanie cried out.

 Reaching the dumpsite, a big bonfire was already burning up all of Beatrice's hard work.
-All would have been destroyed too, if Nathan didn't act so quickly and rescue at least seventy of them.
+All would have been destroyed if Nathan didn't act so quickly and rescued at least seventy of them.
 Stephanie handled them with kid gloves, laying them tenderly in the back of Nathan's Jeep Cherokee.

-We took all the saved paintings to arts curator, Mr. Harold Simms.
+We took all the saved paintings to the art curator, Mr. Harold Simms.
 He studied the paintings and said.
 "Beatrice was ahead of her time."
 When Stephanie explained what she knew about the artist, he nodded.
 "Her being so different, an outcast as you say, that everyone just decided that Beatrice was not a real artist.
-Well, being her art work was never really shown at any art shows, so I'll take a chance and show it."
+Well, being her artwork was never really shown at any art shows, I'll take a chance and show it."
 And good to his words, Mr. Simms set everything into action…